 These shifts in mathematics encourage educators to look at focus, coherence and rigor and consider how they all work together within a MTSS framework.

-Think Abouts (Based on Return to Learn Coaching Protocol)
+(based on Return to Learn Coaching Protocol)

-The Focus By Grade Level documents along with the Widely Applicable Prerequisites for High School are great places to begin when revisiting math standards.
+The FOCUS BY GRADE LEVEL documents along with the Widely Applicable Prerequisites for High School are great places to begin when revisiting math standards.

 Focus is at the heart of the standards.
-Without it, we spend too much time “covering material” instead of teaching the major works of each grade level/course.
+Without it, educators spend too much time “covering material” instead of teaching the major works of each grade level/ course.
 At any level of instruction (universal, targeted or intensive), teachers should understand the concepts and skills in which their students need to be proficient.
 Focus helps teachers target their instruction for their students.
 The same philosophy applies to intervention at all tiers of instruction, including special education at all levels.
-The Content Guides in UnBoundEd give further guidance around major concepts and skills at each grade level.
+The Content Guides in UnBoundEd give further guidance around the major concepts and skills at each grade level.
 In addition, PARCC Model Content Frameworks for Mathematics is especially helpful for grades 3-11 while Appendix A is especially helpful for high school.

-College and career-ready standards are designed around coherent progressions from grade to grade.
+Thinking across grades: College- and career-ready standards are designed around coherent progressions from grade to grade.
 Learning is carefully connected across grades so that students can build new understanding onto foundations built in previous years.
 Each standard is not a new event, but an extension of previous learning.
 (Achieve the Core)

 Linking to major topics: Instead of allowing additional or supporting topics to detract from the focus of the grade, these concepts serve the grade-level focus.
 For example, instead of data displays as an end in themselves, they are an opportunity to do grade-level word problems.
 (Achieve the Core)

-The Coherence Maps in Achieve the Core enable teachers to link grade level standards to standards above and below grade level.
+The COHERENCE MAPS in Achieve the Core enable teachers to link grade level standards to standards above and below grade level.
 This is especially helpful when thinking about assessments and tasks for standards at any MTSS tier.

 When students are below grade level, it’s critical for all teachers (general education and special education) to understand the coherence of the standards.
 The progression of the standards enables educators to scaffold instruction and intervene to make grade level content accessible to all.
-Using various forms of assessment (screeners, diagnostics, formative and summative) leads to making data based decisions about students, which in turn leads to more effective instruction and proficiency.
+Using various forms of assessment (screeners, diagnostics, formative and summative) leads to making data based decisions about students, which, in turn, leads to more effective instruction and proficiency.
 The 2018 Kansas Mathematics Flip Books provide clarity about the meaning of the standards and include the Mathematics Teaching Practices, an in-depth look at The Standards for Mathematical Practice, instructional strategies, and resources/tools to support equitable learning opportunities for all students.

-Means “to pursue conceptual understanding, procedural skill and fluency, and application with equal intensity.”
+Means to “pursue conceptual understanding, procedural skill and fluency, and application with equal intensity.”
 (This is different from the dictionary meaning of rigor.)